Kakaymi10/CampusConnect/README.md

 ## Scope Boundaries

-The project scope includes the design, development, and deployment of the website, excluding ongoing maintenance and support.
+The project scope includes the design, development, and deployment of the website.
 The opportunities section may be considered a stretch goal.

 ## Roles and Responsibilities